tek/polysemy-http/readme.md

 # Testing

-Polysemy makes it very easy to switch the native interpreter for a mock, and there is a convenience interpreter named `interpretHttpStrict` that allows you to specify a list of responses and chunks that should be produced:
+Polysemy makes it very easy to switch the native interpreter for a mock, and there is a convenience interpreter named `interpretHttpPure` that allows you to specify a list of responses and chunks that should be produced:

 ```haskell